-Whilst it may seem great, like everything it needs to be researched, questions asked and looked at with caution.
+Whilst it may seem great, like everything, it needs to be researched, with questions asked and then looked at with caution.

-To work out if this is a good option for you our recommendations are that you ask the following questions before committing to anything:
+To work out if this is a suitable option for you, our recommendations are that you ask the following questions before committing to anything:

-2. If they are a low stim clinic – how often do they end of freezing embryos and how many are frozen.
+- If they are a low stimulation/dose clinic you need to ask what proportion of cycles end up with embryos suitable for freezing and on average how many are frozen.

-It’s not uncommon for a normal stim IVF cycle to have a fresh embryo transfer and then commonly up to 2 blastocysts (day 5 embryos) frozen.
-So it stands to reason fewer eggs as in a lower stim cycle may mean none to perhaps 1 embryo frozen.
+It’s not uncommon when 8-15 eggs are collected in an IVF cycle to have a fresh embryo transfer.
+You would then have up to two blastocysts (day 5/6 embryos) frozen.
+It, therefore, stands to reason that fewer eggs collected may mean none to one embryo left suitable for freezing.

-If the answer is day 5 great.
-If the answer is day 2-3 then this is not so good for the reason mentioned above.
-Almost all eggs that fertilise will reach day 2-3 in development however, there can be quite a drop off in numbers after day 3 with on average only 1/3 of eggs that fertilise growing successfully to day 5 and then be suitable for freezing.
+If the answer is day 5-6, great.
+If the answer is day 2-3, then this is not so good, for the following reason.
+Almost all eggs that fertilise will reach day 2-3 in development.
+However, there usually is a drop off in numbers after day 3 with an average of one third of eggs that fertilise growing successfully to day 5 which then become suitable for freezing.

-Our suggestion to everyone embarking upon fertility treatments is ASK QUESTIONS
+Our suggestion to everyone embarking upon fertility treatments is to ASK QUESTIONS.

-Fertility Solutions may in the future offer patients all in one packages but, if we do, it will be well researched, based on best practice principles with the patient and their finances being the priority.
+Fertility Solutions may in the future offer patients all in one treatment packages but, if we do, it will be well researched, based on best practice principles, with the patient and their finances being our priority.